redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 dnf install redborder-manager
 ```

-With the packages downloaded and installed, the next step is to configure RedBorder.
+With the packages downloaded and installed, the next step is to configure Redborder.
 To do this, we restart the console session:

 ``` bash title="Console relogin command"
 /bin/bash --login